pqrs/checkrss/README.md

 ## Prerequisites

+PHP 7.0.12

-Tested with PHP 7.0.12 but it will probably run without problems in 5.x PHP versions.
+But it will probably run without problems in PHP 5.x versions.

 ## Author notes

-[...]
+This is a cleanup of a dirty code I wrote some time ago.
+Also it's my first try with GitHub, Composer and Packagist so if you find some mistakes or have some tips for me, I would be more than glad to hear you.

+I hope this code suites your needs.

+Thanks.